flexxnn/sequelize-auto-migrations/README.md

 # sequelize-auto-migrations
 Migration generator &amp;&amp; runner for sequelize

+This package provide two tools:
+* `makemigration` - tool for create new migrations
+* `runmigration` - tool for apply created by first tool migrations

+## Install
+`npm install sequelize-auto-migrations`

 ## Usage
 * Init sequelize, with sequelize-cli, using `sequelize init`
 * Create your models
-* To create initial migration - run `node ./node_modules/sequelize-auto-migrations/bin/makemigration --name <migration name>`
+* Create initial migration - run
+`node ./node_modules/sequelize-auto-migrations/bin/makemigration --name <migration name>`
-* After changing models run it again, new migration file difference will be created
+* Change models and run it again, model difference will be saved to the next migration

-To see new migration, without any changes, you can run `node ./node_modules/sequelize-auto-migrations/bin/makemigration --preview`
+To preview new migration, without any changes, you can run `node ./node_modules/sequelize-auto-migrations/bin/makemigration --preview`

+`makemigration` tool creates `_current.json` file in `migrations` dir, that is used to calculate difference to the next migration.
+Do not remove it!

+To create and then execute migration, use `makemigration --name <name> -x`

+## Executing migrations
+* There is simple command to performing all created migrations (from selected revision):
+`node ./node_modules/sequelize-auto-migrations/bin/runmigration`
+* To select a revision, use `--rev <x>`
+* If one of migration fails, you can continue, use `--pos <x>`
+* To prevent execution of next migrations, use `--one`

+For more information, use `makemigration --help`, `runmigration --help`

+## TODO:
+* Add support for some field types
+* Now downgrade migrations is not supported, add it